Professor Cullen Lecture Notes

 Stacks

-A STACK is a linear list or array with the constraint that all insertions and deletions (and queries) are made at a single end of the list, usually known as the TOP of the stack.
-The order in which elements can be retrieved from a stack is Last-In First-Out (LIFO) or First-In-Last-Out (FILO).
+A STACK is a linear arrangement based upon the foundation of an array with the requirement that all insertions and deletions (and queries) are made at a single end of the structure, usually known as the TOP of the stack.

 Inserting a data item on the top of the stack is called "pushing" into the stack, while removing an item from the top is called "popping" off the stack.